Williamdst/Bike-Share-USA/Data/Scripts/Readme.md

-# Using Scripts to Download Data:
+<h2> Future Updates </h2>

-This folder contains the scripts that can be used to download the data from the 5 different bike share company's S3 buckets.
+In future installments of the project, this folder will contain the scripts that can be used to download the data from the 5 different bike share company's S3 buckets.
+I am hoping that these scripts can be used to help stream the data directly from the companies' S3 bucket to my database.